MadrHacks/snakeCTF2024-writeups/network/router-capture/README.md

 ## Analysis of the http packets

-By utilizing the display filter `http && !tls` in Wireshark, only the unencrypted http packets can be observed, totalling 76 packets.
+By utilising the display filter `http && !tls` in Wireshark, only the unencrypted http packets can be observed, totalling 76 packets.
 Therefore, the packets can be manually analysed.
 It can be observed that a TR-069 session exists between `10.255.255.35` and `10.24.34.7`.
 By analysing the packets, it becomes apparent that the ACS is sending a request to the CPE to change the Wi-Fi password, which is transmitted in plain text.

-## Utilizing the key
+## Utilising the key

 With the passkey, the WEP traffic in the Wi-Fi capture can be decrypted.
 It can be observed that the packets solely consist of SMTP and IMAP packets, suggesting that the flag may be present in one of the emails.